-I remember our nights, I remember the magic of the stars shining in your eyes.
-I remember how my heart soared to see your smile light up the night.
-The moon is how I measure our time apart, how long it’s been since your love filled my arms.
+I love our nights, the magic of the stars shining in your eyes.
+My heart soars to see your smile light up the night.
+And I can’t help but believe the moonlight on your naked flesh instills a magic inside you.

 And so I began carving out a place for us in the night, a place where we could sit and wonder and watch, breathe in scents which only fill the air when the light of day goes astray.

 We begin with the obvious.
 How are we to see in the dark?
 We do that with contrast, so we seek out white flowers to stand out against the night.
 We gravitate towards ground cover rich with fine white hairs which show as silver in the moonlight.

 Of all our senses, the one which is most completely possessed in a moon garden is our sense of smell.
 As vision grows weaker and less important, fragrance takes over and inundates us.
 Whether it’s wafting on the breeze in the spring twilight, or thick and heavy on a summer night, we breathe in the spirit of the plants.

 The daytime scent of Jasmine gives way to night scented Jessamine.
 Moon Flowers and Brugmansia, along with its cousin Datura release their fragrance as their blooms unfurl in the twilight.
 Nicotiana dangles its scent from flowers dangling from stalks six foot tall, shining white in the moonlight.
 Lilies grow more potent in the hot summer nights.
 Evening Primrose welcomes the evening while Petunias release their scent in the dead of night.